curl/everything-curl/libcurl-http-auth.md

 plain text.
 This is however an authentication method that is rarely spoken by browsers and consequently is not a very frequently used one.

-You can explicitly tell libcurl to use the Digeste method for a specific transfer like this (it still needs user name and password set as well):
+You can explicitly tell libcurl to use the Digest method for a specific transfer like this (it still needs user name and password set as well):

     curl_easy_setopt(curl, CURLOPT_HTTPAUTH, CURLAUTH_DIGEST);